A BRIEF HISTORY OF OAK HILL CEMETERY

 replacing the original archway and gate.

 A designated cremation section was added on the western side of the cemetery in 2003, allowing for 125 additional burials in Row 23.
 Currently, the cemetery has 5,030 burial plots.
 The cemetery burial records were computerized in 2003, and later, the record of all deeds (interment rights) issued since 1870 had been digitally indexed

 and added to our on-line burial directory.

 Members of the local American Legion, V.F.W., and other local organizations, on the 100th Anniversary of the original dedication, rededicated the Soldier’s Monument.
 This ceremony, which occurred on Memorial Day, May 26, 2003, honored the 75 Civil War Veterans and all other veterans buried at Oak Hill Cemetery.
 The Sons of Union Veterans of the Civil War (SUVCW) and local V.F.W.
 Post held another Service of Re-dedication

 The Oak Hill Cemetery website went on-line in the fall of 2013.
 In 2014, the association established the Oak Hill Memorial Trust.
 Nine prior memorial accounts were added to a generous donation in 2009 from the

-single managed trust account.
+funds into a single managed trust account.

 The Oak Hill Cemetery is governed by a volunteer board of directors.
 Those currently serving on the board are: